 Many people are feeling concerned or more anxious because of coronavirus.
-We know that some of the advice means a lifestyle change.
-This group is a place to connect while spending less time with others.
-You do not have to have Parkinson’s to be part of this community.
+We know that some of the government advice means a lifestyle change.
+This group is a place to connect while you're spending less time with others.
+You don't have to have Parkinson’s to be part of this community.
 It’s for friends and family too.

 We're here for you

 We’re here for you throughout the coronavirus (COVID-19) crisis.
 Using our support tool, choose the topics that are important to you.
 We’ll show you the information that matters to you.

 Help us be here when you need us most